 The Red Devils will kick off the preseason with a match against America of Liga MX at University of Phoenix Stadium in Glendale, Arizona.

 Three games later, United will take on San Jose Earthquakes of MLS at Levi’s Stadium in Santa Clara, California.
+The California side are not among the favourites to win this season’s MLS Cup, according to the MLS Betting Tips website.

 United played against Real Madrid at the same stadium, which is home to the NFL’s San